Rinrodan/HanaBustillos.com/content/blog/Matthew_11_Navigating.md

 &nbsp;  &nbsp; One of my most meaningful interactions as a young mother, (and one of the steps on the road to creating this blog) was with a health care provider.
 She treated my first two children on a regular basis, so we were in her office pretty much weekly for several years.
 She adopted her child around the same time that I had my first, so we shared a lot of the ups and downs of parenting with each other during my children’s appointments.

 &nbsp;  &nbsp; Eventually we became quite comfortable with each other, and I remember distinctly, at the end of one appointment, we were talking about the loss of identity and the incredible level of self-sacrifice that comes with being a mom.
-We were kind of dancing around our feelings about it, and I finally worked up the courage to say something along the lines of, “Oh yes, I really struggled with resentment after my first was born.”
+We were kind of dancing around our feelings about it, and I finally worked up the courage to say something along the lines of, "Oh yes, I really struggled with resentment after my first was born."

 She promptly started crying and gave me a huge hug.